What is Minimal Art?

 22. Richard Serra

 Born in 1938 in San Francisco, the United States of America, and passed away in 2024 in New York, Richard Serra is one of the most iconic Minimal artists known for his monumental sculptures.
-As a true Minimal artist, Serra uses industrial materials such as steel to create monumental surfaces, often bending or curving in space.
-Serra invites the viewer to enter the sculpture and to become aware of how the sculpture influences our awareness of space and scale.
+As a true minimal artist, Serra uses industrial materials such as steel to create monumental surfaces, often bending or curving in space.
+Serra invites the viewer to enter the sculpture and become aware of how the sculpture influences our awareness of space and scale.

 Richard Serra, Backdoor Pipeline, 2010.
 Weatherproof steel – 380 × 1410 × 230 cm.
 Courtesy Gagosian.